X

 Chocolate Dipped Butter Cookies have a slightly crisp edge, a tender center, and are perfectly balanced by the chocolate.

 I like to use dark chocolate, because that is my preference, but milk or even white chocolate would also work.
-I used Christmas sprinkles, because it’s the holiday season, but rainbow non-parelis are really cute year round.
+I used Christmas sprinkles, because it’s the holiday season, but rainbow non-parelis are really cute any time of the year.

 These pretty little butter cookies are perfect on a cookie tray alongside some pinwheel sugar cookies, fiesta fudge cookies, peanut butter blossoms, molasses cookies, and peanut butter balls.

-• Easy ingredients.
-You only need everyday pantry staples to make butter cookies.
+• Basic ingredients – You only need everyday pantry staples to make butter cookies.
 No special ingredients.

-• This recipe makes a lot.
-Depending on how large you pipe your swirls, you’ll get a lot of cookies out of this recipe, making it perfect for cookie swaps or gift giving.
+• Large Batch – Depending on how large you pipe your swirls, you’ll get a lot of cookies out of this recipe, making it perfect for cookie swaps or gift giving.

 overhead shot of a pile of chocolate dipped butter cookies topped with christmas sprinkles